ctranstrum/chuck/README.md

 and click on the "firmware" link to download the zipfile.
 Note that you must be signed in to github to download.

-Unzip the firmware to find four firmware files:
+Unzip the firmware to find the following firmware files:

 - chuck-unibody: for using the keyboard without a dongle
 - chuck-peripheral: for using the keyboad with a dongle
 - chuck-dongle: to install the firmware onto the [Prospector ZMK dongle][prospector]
+- chuck-wired-rp2040: if you use the xiao rp2040 mcu
-- xiao-reset: used to clear all bluetooth connections and other saved settings
+- xiao-ble-reset: used to clear all bluetooth connections and other saved settings
+- xiao-rp2040-reset: used to clear all saved settings on a wired build

 Plug the One Up Chuck keyboard into your computer's USB port, double-tap the reset button on the keyboard,